-The setting for the movie is London during the Victorian era, the era symbolized by the reign of British monarch Queen Victoria and its highly moralistic and strict social code of conduct.
-In particular, the story's cultural context is upper class society, within which the women of the time were especially dependent on their husbands and staff to manage all aspects of their lives.
-In fact, according to a description of the lives of women in British culture ("Women in the Victorian era", 2017, Mar 31; Buckner, & Francis, 2006),
+The setting for the movie is London during the Victorian era, so-called the reign of British monarch Queen Victoria and its highly moralistic and strict social code of conduct.
+In particular, the story’s cultural context is upper class society, within which women were especially dependent on their husbands and staff to manage all aspects of their lives.
+In fact, according to a description of the lives of women of that time in British culture (“Women in the Victorian era”, 2017, Mar 31; Buckner, & Francis, 2006),

 women did not have the right to vote, sue, or own property. . . .
 When a Victorian man and woman married, the rights of the woman were legally given over to her spouse.
 Under the law the married couple became one entity where the husband would represent this entity, placing him in control of all property, earnings and money.

 Further, women of all social classes lacked education, but according to Pickard (n.d.), women in the upper classes lacked many other skills as well.